2021 TAX BENEFITS

 The State of Missouri allows for taxpayers who donate cash to a food pantry, homeless shelter, or soup kitchen to claim a tax credit.
 The credit claimed shall equal 50% of the value of the contribution or donation made.
 Credits cannot exceed $2,500 per taxpayer per year.

-Please call our Associate Director, Walker Hill, at (314) 231-8209 and we will make sure to send you a signed Form MO-FPT that you can utilize when filing your 2020 taxes.
+Please call Andy Bundesen, Director of Development, at (314) 231-8209 and we will make sure to send you a signed Form MO-FPT that you can utilize when filing your 2021 taxes.

 For donors who do NOT itemize their deductions:

 For donors who DO itemize their deductions:

-Section 2205 of the CARES Act temporarily modifies charitable contribution limitations for individuals, corporations, and food inventory contributions.
-Charitable contribution deductions are subject to various percentage limitations, and the CARES Act temporarily modifies such limitations.
-For individuals, the Act modifies the limitation from a maximum of 60% to 100% of adjusted gross income.
+Individuals who itemize may generally claim a deduction for charitable contributions made to qualifying charitable organizations with limits typically ranging from 20% to 60% of adjusted gross income (AGI).
+This Act temporarily modifies such limitations from a maximum of 60% up to 100% of adjusted gross income.
 If an individual’s contributions exceed the 100% limitation, the excess contributions may be carried over for the next five tax years.